xaddison/learn-opensource.github.io/README.md

 # Learn Opensource
 An team of young mind that aims at "Encouraging innovation through collaboration".

-## Motivation
+## Motivation :two_hearts:
-Helping and building community of developers & student who are interested in contributing and learning OpenSource.
+Helping and building community :people_holding_hands: of developers & student :man_cartwheeling: who are interested in contributing :desktop_computer: and learning OpenSource.

 ## Screenshots
 <img